-The Applied Behavior Analysis Program helps children with autism and other developmental delays reach their full potential.
+The Applied Behavior Analysis Program helps children with Autism and other developmental delays reach their full potential.

-The mission of Paso del Norte’s ABA Program is to provide high quality ABA services to the children and adolescents affected by autism in the El Paso community.
+The mission of Paso del Norte’s ABA Program is to provide high-quality ABA services to the children and adolescents affected by Autism in the El Paso community.

 What is ABA

-ABA therapy focuses on increasing age-appropriate, adaptive behaviors in children with autism and other developmental delays.
+ABA therapy focuses on increasing age-appropriate, adaptive behaviors in children with Autism and other developmental delays.

-- Behavior assesment
+- Behavior assessment

 - Language assessments